haihala/MOS-6502-disassembler/README.md

 UI will be at http://127.0.0.1:9999/swagger.
 There is also a rudimentary user interface available http://127.0.0.1:9999/.

-# Python testing tool
+# Python testing tools

+To ease testing, I made some simple python testing tools.
+These are not built in with the web server, but simply used to generate test data and more easily access the web server.

+## feed.py

-To easier feed files to the web server, I made a simple python testing tool called `feed.py`.
+The feed script can be used to feed binary files to the web server.
 To use it, you need to install [httpx](https://www.python-httpx.org/).
 I recommend doing this in a virtual python environent with something like:

 ```sh
 python -m venv venv